engina/dropbox2/README.md

 <a name="Dropbox"></a>

 ## Dropbox
-This is the unofficial Dropbox API client implementation.
+This is the unofficial Dropbox API client implementation that supports Node 4 and up.

 It provides following missing features of the official client library: